paycenonoli/new-era-code/README.md

 This file will be tracked by git
 This is new-era code
 November
-Getting from staging to working area
+Getting from staging to working area`:wq
 Git branching strategy
-Git merging strategy
-Git merging conflict resolved